Finalists Frequently Asked Questions

 7. Can I contact the host (i.e. the supervisor) personally?

-Contact with the host prior to Placement week is strongly discouraged.
+Contact with any host prior to Placement week is strongly discouraged.
 It is important that no finalist has an advantage (or even a perceived advantage) over other finalists; conversely, hosts should be on a level playing field as well.
 This can happen, even innocently, if hosts and finalists are in discussions prior to Placement Week.
 If you need general information about a host (i.e. location, phone #, email, etc.), I can help you with that.

 8. Should I bring my resume to each of my interviews during Placement Week?
 How about my goal statements, etc.?